 But trust is more than just a gut feeling.

-This begins with asking smart questions.
+Aside from instinct, we believe your journey should begin with asking smart questions.
 But, how do you know what questions to ask?

 Most people don't have experience constantly interviewing financial advisors.
 That's why a checklist of questions can be helpful from the start.

 But there are additional keys to consider to find a financial advisor who is required by law to always put your interest first and one who has the competence to give you great advice in the first place.

 While trust is subjective, here's how to potentially improve the chances of finding a financial advisor you can trust.

 Ensure Your Financial Advisor Practices Under the Fiduciary Standard

 When screening potential registered investment advisors or financial planners, the first thing you may want to determine is if they are a fiduciary.

 The test should be an easy one—an advisor who is truly bound by a fiduciary standard will be willing to sign a fiduciary oath.

 Signing a fiduciary statement is critical because embodying its tenets supersedes a simple statement or promise.
 An advisor who follows a fiduciary standard is bound by law to act in your best interest.

 There are other standards of practice that don’t require strict adherence to the fiduciary standard, such as the new “Regulation Best Interest”, or Reg BI, that brokers are held to.